 Place in a glass the white of one egg, sweet cream, 2 ounces, and whip well.
 Then add chocolate syrup, 1-1/2 ounces.
 Shake well, fill with carbonated water, pour into a 12-ounce glass, and serve without straws.

-An easy orange soda recipe.
+An easy puff drink recipe.
 Into a 12-ounce mixing glass, put one egg, 1 ounce orange syrup, 1 large scoopful vanilla ice cream, 2 ounces sweet milk; shake thoroughly, add carbonated water, fine stream first, and completing with coarse stream.
 Top orange soda with whipped cream.
 Price—12 ounces, 15 cents. —Paul Anderson

 Into a shaker or mixing glass put 1-1/2 ounces of orange syrup, the white of an egg, three or four teaspoonfuls of maraschino cherry syrup (the syrup from a jar of maraschino cherries can be used), one scoopful of vanilla ice cream; shake well, add carbonated water, fine stream, and a maraschino cherry.
 Serve with a spoon in a 12-ounce glass.
 Price—15 cents. —Otis Brown